zenzjtech/vscode-utilities/docs/architecture.md

 2. **🔄 Strategy Pattern**: Language-specific implementations are interchangeable
 3. **💉 Dependency Injection**: Services and components are loosely coupled
 4. **⚡ Progressive Enhancement**: Basic features work with all languages, advanced features with fully supported languages
+5. **🔍 Separation of Concerns**: UI, business logic, and language-specific operations are separated

 ## 🏛️ Architecture Components